OiNutter/crawl/README.md

 Crawl is a port of the Ruby gem [Hike](https://github.com/sstephenson/hike) to Python.
 Crawl will scan through a list of given folders for a requested file.
-You can also configure it to just match any of a given list of extensions.
+You can also specify a list of possible extensions and aliases for those extensions.

-While Crawl does work at the basic level, it is not yet a complete port of Hike, as it doesn't implement Hike's index caching for speedier responses, although I do intend to add that.

 Install
 -------